 National security and defense are important.
 In fact, they are more than important, they are an integral part of modern life.
 Every country needs an active, well-trained and well-funded army.
 From land to sea, a strong front line against potentially unwanted visitors is crucial.
 Training soldiers is an important part of building an effective defense system.
-However, boots on the ground, especially in today’s world, is only half the battle.
+However, boots on the pitch, especially in today’s world, is only half the battle.
 Technology, infrastructure and supplies all need to be covered.
-This being true, one cannot escape the necessity and the influence of money in the defense sector.
+That being so, one cannot escape the necessity and influence of money in the defense sector.

 There is money in security and defense

 Indeed, one need only look at the amount of money African countries spend on defense to see that this is an important part of the military process.
 Of all the largest nations in Africa, Algeria spends the most on defense.
-Its annual costs of $ 13.9 billion are nearly $ 4 billion higher than Egypt’s ($ 10 billion).
+His 13.9 billion annual costs are almost $ 4 billion more than Egypt ($ 10 billion).
 Where there is money, there are opportunities for innovation and investment.
 The weapons and supplies used by the African armed forces must be made and supplied by someone.
 For those with good business acumen, this is an opportunity.

-From fighter jet technology produced by Lockheed Martin and Boeing to ships from General Dynamics and computer systems from Leidos Holdings, many companies are invested in defense.
+From fighter aircraft technology produced by Lockheed Martin and Boeing, ships of General Dynamics and computer systems of Leidos Holdings, many companies are invested in defense.
 In turn, those who wish to trade stocks can invest in defense.
-The advent of online trading has made it possible for almost everyone to buy and sell CFD stocks in defense companies.
+The advent of e-commerce has made it possible for almost everyone to buy and sell CFD shares in defense companies.
 In fact, what is interesting about CFD stocks is that traders can be long or short.
 Since CFDs do not require you to buy the underlying asset (i.e. the stock), you can speculate on the price rising (going long) or falling (going short), which is useful in the defense sector because it is never static.

 Defense requires ebb and flow